ahlstromcj/seq66/README.md

             right.
 Added more padding and a button to expand the grid when when desired.
 For the pattern editor, the workaround is to increase the "length" in the pattern editor.
         *   Issue #97.
-Pattern editor fixes.
-Added paste box when pasting notes, an oversight from the Seq24 reboot.
-Added Ctrl-Left/Right to move the progress bar in the pattern editor.
+            *   Pattern editor fixes.
+            *   Added paste box when pasting notes, an oversight from the Seq24 reboot.
+            *   Added Ctrl-Left/Right to move the progress bar in the pattern editor.
+(Left/Right scrolls the piano roll.)
+            *   Added an initial metronome facility.
         *   Muted pattern slots show a short progress bar, to aid in the timing of queuing.
         *   Improved the handling of the MIDI 'ctrl' file.